aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 26Jul18
+Finished Part 2 for LaunchCode.
+Questioned StackOverflow.
+Finished a problem that was bothering me for awhile.
+Looking forward to Part 3 which is my project for LaunchCode.

+## 25Jul18
+Contued to work on LaunchCode part 2.
+Tried multiple things on some programs I already wrote.
+Another productive day.

 ## 24Jul18
 Continued to work on more complex programming that often does not show up on github.
 Started local host 8000.
 Questioned StackOverflow.
 All in all a productive day.